 Occupational therapy is a vital part of a rehabilitation program whether you’re recovering from a stroke, spinal cord injury or an amputation.
-And with both Occupational Therapy (OT) Month and Limb Loss Awareness Month in April, it’s a great time to explore how the two are connected—and why therapy post-amputation is critical.

 “Occupational therapy is important after a limb amputation because OT is holistic and treats every aspect of the patient—not only the physical, but the psychological and social aspects of limb loss to restore ‘Activities of Daily Living’ function,” says Robert Young OT/L, COMT, CLT, CKTP, Senior Occupational Therapist in the Orthopedic/Amputee Program at Burke.

 In Burke’s amputee rehabilitation program, rehab is usually done in two phases: In Phase I, the patient learns to navigate without the limb, while in Phase II, they work with the new prosthesis.
 While upper limb amputation may require inpatient rehab, it’s more common for patients with a lower limb amputation to be in the inpatient setting, explains Young, who has been at Burke for 17 years.
 (Upper limb amputee patients are usually ambulatory and can often, depending on their level of function, go straight to outpatient care.)

 When you are ready for rehab—specifically after a lower limb amputation—the process may feel daunting, both as a patient or as a family member or caregiver.
 While every treatment plan is tailored to each person, here’s a general look at what you can expect and a few things to keep in mind as you get started: